Insync offers a variety of syncing options including 2-way sync and 1-way sync.

 If you’ve chosen to local selective sync your top-level folders 1-way, then your files in your local system will be considered as the source and your files on the cloud will be considered as the target.

 Changes done to the source will affect the target while changes done to the target will not affect the source.

 Syncing files across multiple platforms is Insync's bread and butter.
 Compatible with Linux, Windows, and Mac.

-Access, manage, and share your Google Drive and OneDrive files on your desktop.
+Access, manage, and share your Google Drive, OneDrive, and Dropbox files on your desktop.

 Similar to Shared Drives, you can sync SharePoint files for offline collaboration with team members.

 Syncing any folder, cloud to local and local to cloud, is one of Insync's syncing superpowers!

 Automatically convert synced Google Docs to Microsoft Office and OpenDocument.